vinicius-de-almeida/bootstrap-portfolio-mockup/README.md

+#Key Features

 A simple portfolio mockup for a fictional character named Alex Styles created as a lab to practice integrating Bootstrap 5 with pure CSS.
 It demonstrates responsiveness, use of Flexbox, and hover effects.
-The project was guided by Meta
+Its developed as part of the Meta Front-End Developer Professional Certificate.